Scrum Master vs Project Manager: What's the Difference?

 • Documentation: They keep comprehensive records of all project-related data and information for future reference and continuous learning.

-Differences between a Scrum Master and project manager
+Differences between a Scrum Master and a Project Manager

 Focus and purpose

-Project Manager: Project Managers focus extends beyond the development team to include the project's entire scope.
-They have a broader perspective, dealing with resource allocation, risk management, and ensuring that the project stays within budget and on schedule.
-Their primary purpose is to deliver the project successfully, meeting the predefined goals and objectives.
+Project Manager: The focus of a Project Manager extends beyond the development team to include the project's entire scope.
+They have a broader perspective than Scrum Masters, dealing with responsibilities like resource allocation, risk management, and ensuring that the project stays within budget and on schedule.
+Their primary purpose is to deliver the project successfully by meeting its predefined goals and objectives.

 Scrum Master: The Scrum Master operates within a framework that values collaboration, flexibility, and iterative progress.
-They do not dictate tasks but instead empower team members to take ownership of their work.
-They use the Scrum ceremonies to guide the team's operation and continuously improve.
+They don’t dictate tasks but instead empower team members to take ownership of their work.
+They use the Scrum ceremonies to guide the team's operation and promote continuous project improvement.

-Project Manager: On the other hand, Project Managers often employ a more traditional, plan-based approach.
-They are responsible for setting the project plan, assigning tasks, and monitoring progress against the plan.
+Project Manager: Project Managers often employ a more traditional, plan-based approach.
+They’re responsible for setting the project plan, assigning tasks, and monitoring progress against the plan.
 They have the authority to make major project decisions and often work within a more defined and controlled environment.

 Skills and knowledge requirements